 This course is a study and analysis of single author collections in fiction and/or creative nonfiction.
 Emphasis is given to the ways in which individual stories and essays make up a body of work.
-Offered: St. Charles location, online, and intermittently.

 IMF 55700-55799 - The Literary Journal (3)